KampaiRaptor/Jedi-Sculptor-Unreal-Engine-Geometry-scripting/README.md

 The system works with any static mesh.
 I hope to return to it once geometry scripting works a bit more practically in game.

+//VR is there just coz it looks cooler, not required at all.

 ## Gameplay

 ![ezgif com-optimize (2)](https://github.com/KampaiRaptor/GeometryScripting/assets/120315901/5ac54bf4-f987-456b-bb51-7fce07ea2842)